yihui/knitr-examples/124-exec-engine.md

 ## 2
 ```

-It can be combined with args1, e.g prepended line will be ignored
+It can be combined with args1 to pass an argument before in the command line.
+For example, here passing `-x` to `python`, the prepended line will be ignored

 ```python